100cm Cotton Furoshiki - Keisuke Serizawa 6 Patterns

 Furoshiki embraces the philosophy of eco-friendly living by challenging us on how many items we really need.
 This beautiful and ingenious art allows one object to have many uses simply by folding and tying the cloth in a different way.

 While Japanese culture is not alone in using fabric wrapping, furoshiki has a distinctive style reflecting Japanese interest in ceremony, beauty, multi-functional objects and thoughtful detail in approach to everyday living.

-wrapping a gift
+a gift wrapping;

 a bag for shopping

-decorating a handbag
+a handbag decoration;

 a picnic hamper

 a scarf, belt or bandana

 In our store, there are many patterns you can choose, if you have any questions, please feel free to contact us.

 ※ The color may differ from the actual one depending on the coloration condition of the monitor.